open-company/open-company-web/README.md

              java.lang.RuntimeException: No such var: string/index-of
 ```

-make sure you have the same clojure version in build.boot (this is the version you should see in the other places), in the project [boot.properties](boot.properties) and in your local setup: `~/.boot/boot.properties`.
+make sure you have [clojure 1.7+](https://github.com/adzerk-oss/boot-cljs-repl#boot-cljs-repl) in build.boot, in the project boot settings [boot.properties](boot.properties) and in your local setup: `~/.boot/boot.properties`.

 and open a browser window: [http://localhost:3559/](http://localhost:3559/), then in another terminal window start a REPL with boot: